Optimal strategies in collective Parrondo games

-where $x^c(t)$ is a critical value for the productivity which can be calculated by solving recurrence equations \cite{dinis}.
-In figure \ref{figura9} we show $x^c(t)$ for $\tau=x_{\rm fc}=1$ and $T=2$, as well as the behavior of $y(t)$ and $x(t)$.
+where $x^c(t)$ is a critical value for the productivity which can be calculated by solving the resulting recurrence equations.
+In figure \ref{figura9} we show $x^c(t)$ for $\tau=x_{\rm fc}=1$, $h=0.1$, and $T=2$, as well as the behaviour of $y(t)$ and $x(t)$ (we have chosen a relatively big time step to make clear the rapid changes in $\alpha(t)$ and $x(t)$ ).
 We see that this optimal policy achieves a steadily increase of the output $y(t)$.
-Fig. \ref{figura10} shows a numerical computation of $x^c(t)$ for $T=2$, 3, and 4, where we can see that $x^c(t)=0.5$ until the final part of the total time interval $[0,T]$.
+Fig. \ref{figura10} shows a numerical computation of $x^c(t)$ now for a shorter time step $h=0.001$, and different values of the total time, $T=2$, 3, and 4.
+Here we can see again that $x^c(t)=0.5$ until the final part of the interval $[0,T]$.